 Payments and admin

-Before we visit you at school, it is worth running through the following check list:
+Before we visit you at school, answers to the following questions will help with preparations:

-- When would you like to launch Harp Academy?
+• When would you like to start your harmonica activity?

-- Are you considering daytime teaching or an after school club?
+• Are you considering daytime teaching, whole class teaching, or an after school club?

-- Can we feature in the school’s activities or clubs information?
+• Can we feature in the school’s newsletters/clubs information?

 Whole class teaching

-From time to time, individual children outgrow their group, but are keen to continue learning the harmonica.
-We also offer private half hourly 1:1 sessions on site, in order to feed this interest.
-This might be something you’d like to consider as part of the harmonica mix at your School.
+From time to time individual children outgrow their group settings, but are keen to continue the harmonica.
+We offer daytime 1:1 private half hourly sessions, which might be something you’d like to consider.
 Musicians Union teaching rates apply.